 Request an MCC TranscriptFill out a transcript request to obtain an electronic copy of your MCC transcript to be shared with other institutions.

-Transfer Course ExpirationMCC will take course in transfer from U.S. colleges and universities* accredited by the Higher Learning Commission.
+Transfer Course ExpirationMCC will take course in transfer from U.S. colleges and universities* accredited by the Higher Learning Commission or one of the other regional accrediting bodies.
 Students must achieve a grade of C or better in transfer courses.
 The transfer course must have an equivalent course at MCC.
 Courses without equivalents may transfer in as elective credit.
 Zero-series courses (those with a course code below 100) do not transfer toward degree credit requirements.

 Reverse transfer allows former students, who have continued their education at other accredited institutions, to transfer classes back to Montcalm Community College to apply toward a degree, certificate or job training credential.
 You must arrange for an official transcript to be sent to MCC from the other institution you attended with an indication that it is a reverse transfer.
 Your file will be audited for degree completion, and if requirements for a degree are met with the transferred classes, a degree will be awarded.
 Contact MCC’s Student Services Department for more information at firstname.lastname@example.org or (989) 328-1277.